Need a Private Tutor?

 Secondly, it can involve some

 trauma experienced during maths studies in the first years of school, methods that poorly meet the cognitive predispositions of certain children (for example daydreamers or hyperactive kids).
+These fears can sometimes carry over into adulthood and affect learning.

 In any case, the most important thing is to know how to

-identify difficulties in maths as soon as possible in order to implement relevant solutions, from a one-off psychological consultation to overcome blockages, to the private lessons offered by a Superprof!
+identify difficulties in maths as soon as possible in order to implement relevant solutions, from a one-off psychological consultation to overcome maths blockages, to the private lessons offered by a Superprof!

+Are you already teaching mathematics?
 The role of maths tutors and

 different teaching methods counts for much in a student’s love of, or loathing for, mathematics.